joglidze/task-manager-main/README.md

 1. Register a new account or log in to an existing account.

+2. If you are a Super Admin, you can see all the projects, users, and tasks in the system.
+If you are an Admin, you can only see the projects that you are assigned to.

+3. To log in as the Super Admin, use the following credentials:
+- Email: lukajoglidze@gmail.com
+- Password: 123456789

-2. Create a new project by clicking on the "Create Project" button on the dashboard.
+4. Create a new project by clicking on the "Create Project" button on the dashboard.
 Enter a name and description for the project.

-3. Add users to the project by clicking on the "Add Users" button on the project page.
+5. Add users to the project by clicking on the "Add Users" button on the project page.
 You can assign users different roles, such as project manager or team member.

-4. Create tasks for the project by clicking on the "Create Task" button on the project page.
+6. Create tasks for the project by clicking on the "Create Task" button on the project page.
 Enter a name and description for the task, and assign it to a user.

-5. Create boards, issue types, and epics for the project by clicking on the respective buttons on the project page.
+7. Create boards, issue types, and epics for the project by clicking on the respective buttons on the project page.

-6. Collaborate with other users by assigning tasks to them and leaving comments on tasks.
+8. Collaborate with other users by assigning tasks to them and leaving comments on tasks.

+9. If you are a Super Admin, you can change the role of an Admin to a Super Admin by clicking on the "Edit User" button on the Users page.